SCCapstone/RubbleRaiders/README.md

 description on the wiki [here.](https://github.com/SCCapstone/RubbleRaiders/wiki/Project-Description)

 ## Requirements
+This game is made for windows you may try mac, but we do not guarantee that it works.
 To be able to run the app, please install the following programs:

 * [Latest Version of Java](https://www.java.com/en/)